Research Projects

 Global mobility programs are becoming more prevalent in K12 education, linked with broader processes of internationalization taking shape in education systems worldwide.
 Over the past 9 years, we have conducted a series of studies on the District of Columbia Public Schools (DCPS) Study Abroad Program, an effort aimed at building equitable access of all students to global mobility opportunities.
 With funding from the American Educational Research Association and the National Geographic Society, our mixed methods research has focused on the experiences of students and educators in the program, and its effects on students’ global engagement, identity development, and the formation of cosmopolitan capital.

 Our previous studies have followed the development of internationalization initiatives in K12 settings across states, including North Carolina, Illinois, and Washington, DC, and K12 virtual exchange.
-We recently completed a study of Empatico’s Empathy Across the USA: Race Identity domestic virtual exchange program in the US to explore policies and contextual factors that facilitate or hinder the adoption of virtual exchange in K12 settings, issues of access and inclusion in K12 virtual exchange, and how educators experience the program’s focus on productive conversations about empathy and race.
-This research project was supported by the Stevens Initiative.
+Supported by the Stevens Initiative, we completed a study of a domestic virtual exchange program in the US to explore policies and contextual factors that facilitate or hinder the adoption of virtual exchange in K12 settings, and how educators experience the program’s focus on empathy.
 The Stevens Initiative is sponsored by the U.S. Department of State, with funding provided by the U.S. Government, and is administered by the Aspen Institute.
 It is also supported by the Bezos Family Foundation and the governments of Morocco and the United Arab Emirates.
-Learn more: https://www.stevensinitiative.org/ Lastly, the Lab completed a series of studies on education abroad and its effects on global engagement, intercultural comptences, and the impacts of COVID-19 on global mobility of students, commissioned by the Fund for Education Abroad.
+Learn more: https://www.stevensinitiative.org/ Lastly, the Lab completed a series of studies on education abroad and its effects on global engagement, intercultural competences, and the impacts of COVID-19 on global mobility of students, commissioned by the Fund for Education Abroad.

 Our Lab also focuses on fostering global engagement, including in our Lab members’ recent work with Fulbright in Costa Rica and Jordan.